Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 Plant Life

-Water is important everywhere and for every living thing.
+Water is essential everywhere and for every living thing.
 And it is, of course, extremely important in the desert.
-Because of the lack of water, the plants have made major adaptations.
+Because of the lack of water, plants growing in deserts, also known as Xerophytes, have made major adaptations.

 Plant Adaptations